-The Group has an excess of current liabilities over current assets of RUB 2,842,697 thousand as at 31 December 2020.
-Due to availability of committed credit lines amounting to, together with long-term borrowings (Note 28) the Group has the ability to meet its liabilities as they fall due and mitigate risks of adverse changes in the financial markets environment.
+The Group has an excess of current liabilities over current assets of RUB 233,557 thousand as at 31 December 2021.
+Due to availability of undrawn borrowing facilities, together with long-term borrowings (Note 28), the Group has the ability to meet its liabilities as they fall due and mitigate risks of adverse changes in the financial markets environment.